romans-adi/romans-adi/README.md

 I trained at Microverse, an online coding school, where I gained a strong foundation in software development principles by collaborating with diverse developers and have successfully executed projects that demonstrate my ability to create high-quality web solutions with engaging user experiences and efficient backend functionalities.

 I am actively pursuing new software engineering opportunities and bring a strong commitment, adaptability, and a desire to discuss how my skills can enhance your team.
-I invite you to connect so that we can explore the potential for collaboration, ultimately achieving outstanding results together.

 # 💻 Tech Stack